 London Pass gives you cheap entry, free entry, free guided tours or a free guidebook at 60+ attractions

-The most spectacular Roman baths in the country, an impressive Abbey, and the picturesque Royal Crescent are just three of the sites that make Bath worth a day trip.
+The most spectacular Roman remains in the country, an impressive Abbey and the picturesque Royal Crescent are three of the sites worth visiting.

-Bletchley Park is where Alan Turing helped to build the world’s first computer so the codebreakers could crack the German Enigma code during World War II.
+Bletchley Park is where Alan Turing helped to build the world’s first computer so the codebreakers could crack the German Enigma code during WWII.

-This university town has some of the most beautiful architecture in the entire country, including the 500-year-old Gothic King’s College and its world-famous choir.
+This famous university town has some of the most beautiful architecture in the UK, including the spectacular 500-year-old King’s College.

-Canterbury is famous for its 1,000-year-old cathedral (a World Heritage Site), and the murder of Thomas Becket – one of the defining moments in English medieval history.
+Canterbury is famous for its 1,000-year-old cathedral and the murder site of Thomas Becket – one of the defining moments in medieval history.

-Take a day trip to Chatham Dockyard and explore the decks of a 19th-century sloop, a destroyer that fought in World War II, and a submarine from the Cold War.
+Take a day trip to Chatham Dockyard and explore the decks of a 19th-century sloop, a World War II destroyer, and a submarine from the Cold War.

-Chessington World of Adventures is a great way to keep your kids happy for a day.
-It has rollercoaster rides, animal shows, an aquarium and zoo exhibits.
+Chessington World of Adventures is a great way to keep your kids happy with its rollercoaster rides, aquarium and zoo animals.

 Hampton Court was one of Henry VIII’s Royal palaces.
 You can walk through his State Apartments and see where he lived in Tudor times.

-The Royal Botanic Gardens at Kew contains one of the largest plant collections in the world, several huge glass houses, plus a treetop walkway for the kids.
+The Royal Botanic Gardens at Kew has one of the largest plant collections in the world, some huge glass houses, and a treetop walkway for the kids.

-The wild marshes and grasses of the London Wetland Centre is home to lots of wildlife, and is a great place to do some professional birdwatching.
+The wild marshes and grasses of the London Wetland Centre are home to lots of wildlife, and is a great place to do some professional birdwatching.

-Oxford is the ‘City of Dreaming Spires’ and has some of the most beautiful architecture in the country.
-There are 38 colleges to explore, plus lots of shops and museums.
+The ‘City of Dreaming Spires’ has some of the most beautiful architecture in the country.
+There are 38 colleges and lots of old shops and museums.

-Take a train trip to Portsmouth and see two of the most historic boats in the UK: Henry VIII’s Mary Rose and Admiral Nelson’s HMS Victory.
+Explore two of the most historic boats in the country: Henry VIII’s flagship, Mary Rose, and Admiral Nelson’s HMS Victory.

-Richmond Park covers 2,500 acres of lakes and parkland, and contains an ornamental garden, distant views of London’s skyline, and a population of wild deer.
+Richmond Park covers 2,500 acres of lakes and parkland.
+It has distant views of London’s skyline, an ornamental garden and herds of wild deer.

-This prehistoric stone circle is probably the most famous monument in the entire country.
-It was built between 3,000 BC and 2,000 BC and is another World Heritage Site.
+This prehistoric stone circle is a World Heritage Site and the most famous ancient monument in England.
+It was built between 3,000 BC and 2,000 BC.

 Shakespeare was born in Stratford-upon-Avon and his original Tudor house is still standing.
-You can also visit the local church and see where he’s buried.
+You can also visit his local church and see his grave.

-Syon House was built on the site of Syon Abbey and is owned by the Duke of Northumberland.
-It has some beautiful gardens in 200 acres of parkland.
+Syon House was built on the site of Syon Abbey by the Duke of Northumberland.
+It has some beautiful gardens and 200 acres of surrounding parkland.

-If your kids are Harry Potter fans then take them on a day trip to Warner Bros Studios where they can see the original film sets, props and costumes.
+Take your kids on a day trip to Warner Bros Studios where they can see the film sets, props and costumes from the movies.

-Visit Windsor Castle, the Queen’s favourite home, and see the spectacular State Apartments.
-The town around the walls has some wonderful little shops for tourists.
+Visit the State Apartments at Windsor Castle, the Queen’s favourite home.
+The surrounding town has some wonderful little shops for tourists.

-The RHS Garden at Wisley has 240 acres of wild and decorative gardens, an arboretum, a couple of tropical glasshouses, and a Tudor-style laboratory building.
+This RHS Garden has 240 acres of wild and ornamental gardens, an arboretum, some tropical glasshouses, and a Tudor-style laboratory building.